mpi-advance/MPIPCL/README.md

     - Description: Setup internal requests and partitions.
 May spawn thread to
 	continue progress in background after return
     - Inputs
-        - void* buf             // Buffer containing data from all partitions
+        - void* buf: Buffer containing data from all partitions
-        - int partitions        // Number of partitions to divide the buffer between
+        - int partitions:  Number of partitions to divide the buffer between
-        - MPI_Count count       // Number of
+        - MPI_Count count: Number of elements in each partition
-        - MPI_Datatype datatype // the datatype of the information to be received
+        - MPI_Datatype datatype the datatype of the information to be received
-        - int src               // The rank from which the partitions originate.
+        - int src:  The rank from which the partitions originate.
-        - int tag               //  A tag for the request
+        - int tag:  A tag for the request
-        - MPI_Comm comm         // The communicator to be used.
+        - MPI_Comm comm: The communicator to be used.
-        - MPI_Info info         // additional information to be used (see Doxygen page*)
+        - MPI_Info info: Additional information to be used to control behavior (see Doxygen page*)
     - Outputs
-        - MPIP_Request*       //request created
+        - MPIP_Request* request: The request being populated
+	- Return
+		- MPI_Success if the operation completes successfully.
 ```
 - MPIP_Precv_init(void* buf, int partitions, MPI_Count count, MPI_Datatype datatype, int dest, int tag, MPI_Comm comm, MPI_Info info, MPIP_Request* request)
 ```
  - Description: Setup internal requests for receiving partitions.
 May spawn thread to
 	continue progress in background after return
     - Inputs
-        - void* buf: Buffer containing data
+        - void* buf: Buffer containing data from all partitions
         - int partitions:  Number of partitions to divide the buffer between
-        - MPI_Count count: Number of
+        - MPI_Count count: Number of elements in each partition
-        - MPI_Datatype datatype:
+        - MPI_Datatype datatype the datatype of the information to be received
-        - int dest: The destination rank
+        - int src:  The rank from which the partitions originate.
         - int tag:  A tag for the request
         - MPI_Comm comm: The communicator to be used.
-        - MPI_Info info: additional information to be used (see Doxygen page*)
+        - MPI_Info info: Additional information to be used to control behavior (see Doxygen page*)
     - Outputs
-        - MPIP_Request* 	   //request created
+        - MPIP_Request* request: The request being populated
+	- Return
+		- MPI_Success if the operation completes successfully.
 ```
 - MPIP_Pready(int partition, MPIP_Request* request)
 ```